 Do I need to pay for insurance to cover chancel repairs when buying a property in Thatcham?

-Unless a previous purchase of the premises completed after 12 October 2013 you could assume that solicitors handling conveyancing in Thatcham to continue to propose a a chancel search and or chancel repair liability policy.
+Unless a previous acquisition of the property completed after 12 October 2013 you may assume that lawyers handling conveyancing in Thatcham to continue to recommend a chancel search and or insurance against a claim.

 The estate agent has sent us the confirmation of our purchase of a new build apartment in Thatcham.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Here are examples of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Thatcham